 The staff of CMHA Brant Haldimand Norfolk Branch is comprised of a team of dedicated mental health professionals, with appropriate educational qualifications and experience working with the seriously mentally ill.

-The CMHA BHN Branch became fully amalgamated on April 1, 2016, bringing together the Brant County and Haldimand Norfolk CMHA Branches.
+The CMHA BHN Branch became fully amalgamated on April 1, 2016, bringing together the Brantford-Brant and Haldimand Norfolk CMHA Branches.
 CMHA Brant Haldimand Norfolk provides comprehensive mental health services to the regions of Brantford, Brant County, Haldimand and Norfolk.

 A society which values human dignity and enhances mental and emotional well-being for all.